Beneil Dariush: Ultimate Fighting Championship

 Dariush was scheduled to meet Charles Oliveira on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
 However, Oliveira pulled out of the fight in early September for undisclosed reasons.
-Dariush was removed from the card and was eventually rescheduled for a rematch with Carlos Diego Ferreira at UFC Fight Night 184 on February 6, 2021.

 A rematch with Carlos Diego Ferreira took place on February 6, 2021, at UFC Fight Night 184.
 He won the fight via split decision.
 This fight earned him the Fight of the Night award.

 Dariush faced Tony Ferguson on May 15, 2021, at UFC 262.
 He won the fight via unanimous decision.

-Dariush was scheduled to face Islam Makhachev on February 26, 2022 at UFC Fight Night 202.
+Dariush was scheduled to face Islam Makhachev on February 26, 2022, at UFC Fight Night 202.
 However, on February 12, it was reported that Dariush withdrew from the event due to an ankle injury.

-Dariush faced Mateusz Gamrot on October 22, 2022 at UFC 280.
+Dariush faced Mateusz Gamrot on October 22, 2022, at UFC 280.
 He won the bout by unanimous decision.

-Dariush is scheduled to face Charles Oliveira on May 6, 2023, at UFC 288.
+Dariush was scheduled to face Charles Oliveira on May 6, 2023, at UFC 288.
+However, Oliveira was forced out of the event due to injury.
+The pair was rebooked for June 10, 2023, at UFC 289.
+Dariush lost the bout in the first round, getting finished with ground and pound.

+Dariush faced Arman Tsarukyan on December 2, 2023, at UFC on ESPN 52.
+He lost the fight via knockout in round one.

+On July 15, 2024, it was reported that Dariush has a torn meniscus and is recovering from the injury.

+Dariush was scheduled to face Renato Moicano on January 18, 2025 at UFC 311.
+One day before the event, it was reported that Arman Tsarukyan suffered an injury that forced him to pull out of the main event against Islam Makhachev, and he was replaced by Renato Moicano.
+Dariush did not compete at this event as a result.

+Dariush's bout with Moicano was re-scheduled and took place on June 28, 2025 at UFC 317.
+He won the fight by unanimous decision.

+Dariush faced Benoît Saint Denis on November 15, 2025, at UFC 322.
+At the weigh-ins, Dariush weighed in at 157.2 pounds, 1.2 pounds over the lightweight non-title fight limit.
+The bout proceeded at catchweight and he was fined 20 percent of his purse, which went to Saint Denis.
+Dariush lost the fight by knockout sixteen seconds into the first round.

+Personal life

+Due to his efforts with partnering with the Shlama Foundation to raise funds and awareness as well as helping to fund two orphanages in Haiti in partnership with Promise Child Ministries, he was chosen to be honored with the 2024 Forrest Griffin Community Award at the UFC Hall of Fame ceremony on June 27, 2024.
+Dariush also teaches 8-17 year-olds jiu-jitsu and self-defense at Kings MMA five days a week.